Last Updated on

 9. Daily Exercises/Sports

-Exercise or some sporting activity for at least 60 minutes daily is recommended.
+Exercise or some sports activity for at least 60 minutes daily is recommended.
 Start with 15-20 minutes daily and increase the duration gradually.
-Make it entertaining by including your child’s peers or organizing a dance and music session, running with a pet dog, a family swimming session etc. This will encourage the child to participate enthusiastically.
+Make it entertaining by including your child’s peers or organising dance and music sessions, running with a pet dog, a family swimming session, etc. This will encourage the child to participate enthusiastically.
 Some of the good exercises for kids to lose weight are: